 Archived Data

 This project is intended to rely primarily on the Spitzer Enhanced Imaging Products catalog (SEIP).
 Our data may dictate the additional use of the tenth major data release (DR10) of the Sloan Digital Sky Survey (SDSS) as well as the Two Micron All Sky Survey (2MASS).
-All of these data archives are in the public domain for non-commercial use at the NASA/IPAC Infrared Science Archive, managed and located on the CalTech campus in Pasadena, California.

 Instruments

 Spitzer Space Telescope is an orbiting infrared telescope in an Earth-trailing orbit.
 Spitzer’s complement of instruments includes the InfraRed Array Camera (IRAC) and the Multiband Imaging Photometer (MIPS).
 IRAC has four cameras with broadband filters centered at 3.6, 4.5, 5.8 and 8 µm.
 MIPS has three cameras inside that image using three broad-band filters, centered at 24, 70, and 160 microns.
-It may be necessary to include shorter wavelength photometric data to properly graph for some objects, which is necessary before an IRXS deviation can be determined.
-In such in instances, we will data at 2 µm from the Two Micron All-Sky Survey (2MASS).
+It may be necessary to include shorter wavelength photometric data to properly graph the hotter component of the SED for some objects, which is necessary before an IRXS deviation can be determined.
+In such in instances, we will use data at 2 µm from the Two Micron All-Sky Survey (2MASS) which is included for each source in the SEIP catalog.
 This whole sky survey concluded collecting data in 2003, which it did from ground based telescopes at two locations, Mt.
 Hopkins, Arizona for the Northern Hemisphere and Cerro Tololo Inter-American Observatory, Chile, for the Southern Hemisphere.
 We may also need to confirm data by referencing images taken at .893 µm from the tenth major data release, or DR10, of the Sloan Digital Sky Survey (SDSS).
 This is a ground based all sky survey using a 2.5 meter telescope and nitrogen cooled digital camera at the Apache Point Observatory in New Mexico.

 Education Goals